-How to Turn Off Ring Camera Recording
+How To Turn Off A Ring Camera

 Originally, Ring did not provide any way to stop their cameras from recording everything they saw.
-Sure, you could turn of motion alerts about those events, but they would be recorded anyway.
+Sure, you could turn off motion alerts about those events, but they would be recorded anyway.
 Thanks to ongoing pressure from privacy advocates and the general tech press, Ring has been compelled to up their software game and give more control back to us, the customers.

 2. Use the Modes feature to determine when motion detection and live view are available.